 Log type Contains the date and time at which each job was submitted, started, completed, and deleted, and the completion code of the job.
 The log files contain binary attributes, so they cannot be referenced directly.
 Use the mjsview command to reference the log files.
-Log storage location (1) By default, this log is stored under the following directory: [Windows versions] Systemwalker Operation Manager installation directory> \MpWalker.JM\mpmjessv\hist [UNIX versions] /var/spool/mjes/hist Log file size or retention period (1) 1 to 31 days (default: 7 days) Number of files for cyclic use Files older than the specified number of days are deleted.
+Log storage location By default, this log is stored under the following directory: [Windows versions] < Systemwalker Operation Manager installation directory> \MpWalker.JM\mpmjessv\hist [UNIX versions] /var/spool/mjes/hist Note: This can be changed in the Logging sheet of the Define Operating Information window.
+Note: In case of multi-subsystems, the log of subsystem 0 is stored under the above-mentioned directory, while the logs of other subsystems from 1 to 9 are stored under the directory with the corresponding subsystem number n .
+File name yyyymmdd.log ( <date created="" file="" log="" the="" was="" when="">.log)</date> File format This contains binary attributes, therefore the file cannot be referenced directly.
+Use the mjsview command to reference the file.
+Log file size or retention period 1 to 31 days (default: 7 days) Note: You can set this value by opening the Define Operating Information window, clicking the Logging tab, and then selecting a retention value.
+Number of files for cyclic use Files older than the specified number of days are deleted.